OO-Group1/Java-Swift-Comparison/interfaces_and_protocols.md

 }
 ```
+* Note how the method signitures are ended with a semicolon, not brackets.

-* This Interface would then be implemented in the definition of a class, something like this.
+* This Interface would then be implemented in the definition of a class, something like this,

 ```java